1170801121/1170801121.github.io/_posts/2020-08-01-About Me and My CV.md

 tags: ''
 ---
 ## Biography
 Zhaochong is a senior student major in Computer Science at Harbin Institute of Techology.
 He obtained the 13th in his major among 266 students.
 He worked as a research assistant in Mass Data Research Center at HIT, under the supervision of Hongzhi Wang.
 He has joined 6 projects, working on artificial intelligence such as  knowledge graph & reasoning and question answering system, and algorithm for massive data computing.
 He seeks to use these advancements to help in making progress on core AI problems.
-He enjoys collaborating with a diverse set of researchers to tackle these issues!
-My CV is [here](https://github.com/1170801121/1170801121.github.io/tree/master/assets/CV%20Zhaochong.pdf).
+He enjoys collaborating with a diverse set of researchers to tackle these issues! **My CV is [here](https://github.com/1170801121/1170801121.github.io/tree/master/assets/CV%20Zhaochong.pdf)**.

 ## Education